infoExchange is an original resource that examines topics relating to suicide in a way that encourages conversation, written in an editorial style.

 Community Prevention and Grassroots Initiatives

 In practice, suicide prevention actions involve everyone.
-The health care system cannot possibly treat all who may potentially be at risk, nor should it be expected to on its own.
-Most people at risk of suicide do not require a psychiatrist’s care; however, they do require care.
+The health care system cannot possibly treat all who may potentially be considering suicide, nor should it be expected to on its own.
+Most people considering suicide do not require a psychiatrist’s care; however, they do require care.
 Initiatives at the community level, whether prevention, intervention, or postvention, can support and extend health care initiatives in undoubtedly cost-effective and individualized ways.

 A strong leadership component is essential for a strategy to be effective; however it cannot be wholly top-down in its design: there must be movement from the bottom up as well.
 Community endeavours developed at the grass-roots level must be included to allow for locally-relevant approaches from local perspectives and (often) faster implementation.
 This two-way exchange of ideas and practices will ideally generate the best results (U.S. Department of Health and Human Services, 2012).